Exciting News! Yijin Hardware is rebranding to Yijin Solution. Read more →

 What are CNC Machined Shafts?

 CNC machined shafts are cylindrical components manufactured with accurate measurements to transfer power, torque, and motion in mechanical assemblies.
-Modern manufacturers like our team at Yijin Hardware use modern CNC procedures such as turning & milling to make these shafts.
+Modern manufacturers like our team at Yijin Solution use modern CNC procedures such as turning & milling to make these shafts.

 These precision components serve as the foundation for countless mechanical systems.
 From automotive drivetrains to aerospace equipment, machined shafts ensure reliable power transmission while maintaining the tight tolerances necessary for optimal performance.
 The global CNC machining market, which includes shaft production, was valued at USD 67.5 billion in 2023 and is projected to grow at a CAGR of 3.5% from 2024 to 2030 according to Markets and Markets.